PatCer/DevOpsPaketeRepo/README.md

           CI is when the Code Changes get commited automatically in a zentral repo and get tested there.

       Continous Deployment:
-          After the Tests go through it gets deployed
+          After the Tests go through, it gets deployed

       Continous Delivery:
           The Automnation of Building, Testing, Configurating and Deploying a Repo